utcs356/sp25/_pages/2_p4_switch_router.md

         * `dmac_forward`: Install a table entry with the MAC address as a key, `forward_to_port()` as an action, and `egress_port` as an action parameter.

 #### Test your implementation.
-1. Compile the P4 code and launch the P4 and controller program.
+1. Compile the P4 code and launch the P4 and controller program on the switch (`s1`).
 * All the necessary commands are provided as script files in the Kathara lab's `shared` directory.
 * After starting the Kathara lab, compile the P4 code with `$ bash compile_p4.sh` on `s1` after `$ cd /shared`.
 * Then launch the compiled P4 program with `$ bash run_switch.sh` and the controller with `$ bash run_controller.sh` on each router.
 They are all located in the `shared` directory.